• Skip to main content

 Progressive income tax and unemployment insurance were the two built-in stabilizers used in the USA to control the fluctuations in business activity.

-Automatic stabilizers are superior to other monetary and fiscal measures as they go into action immediately whenever the economy is confronted with Economic fluctuations.
+Automatic stabilizers are superior to other monetary and fiscal measures as they go into action immediately whenever the economy is confronted with economic fluctuations.

 Theories of Business Cycle